awakemonkey/imageclassification/README.md

 <br />
 8. Then, have fun and enjoy the **debugging**

-## If you only want to try the demo/prototype, just start from Step 6 and make sure you change path to correct location, <br />
-## and you can try the model with any fruit and vegetables download from online. <br />
+<p>If you only want to try the demo/prototype, just start from Step 6 and make sure you change path to correct location, and you can try the model with any fruit and vegetables download from online. <br />
-## But please remember this model only trained by the following categories of data:
+## But please remember this model only trained by the following categories of data:<p/>

 ```ruby
 print('\n'.join(map(str, target_labels)))